U.S. Federal Cybersecurity Advisory: TTPs of Chinese State-Sponsored Cyber Operations

 Overview

 Deepwatch is monitoring the following U.S. Federal Cybersecurity Advisory jointly issued today by the NSA, CISA, and FBI.
 We’ve summarized the information you need to know now below.
-For more information on what you can do, read the summary below, consider the three recommendations from the Federal advisory, and reach out to your Squad with questions.
+For more information on what you can do, read the summary below, consider the three recommendations from the Federal advisory, and reach out to your CSM with questions.

 Meanwhile, Deepwatch will continue to monitor this joint advisory and future related updates for customers and incorporate any threat intelligence into your existing services.